Archive for February, 2008

 Repairing the Cobblestreets of La Antigua Guatemala

-As the new mayor took office on January 15th, he launched a new campaign to rescue the streets for the lent celebrations which begin in February.
+As the new mayor took office on January 15th, he launched a new campaign to rescue the streets for the lent celebrations begin in February.
 Right now there are crews of cobblestone street workers almost everywhere and many streets are closed for repairs.
 Let’s hope they can meet their goal since Lent or Cuaresma in Spanish is approaching soon.

 Guatemalan Indigenous Singers

 I find the singing of the indigenous people extremely haunting and touching, even though, they are singing evangelical hymns.
-To me this singing has another layer of pain and denouncing which is above the meaning of the words they sing; something much older and more mystical than the religious hymns brought by the European Christianity.
+To me this singing has another layer of pain and denouncing which is above the meaning of the words they sing; something much older and more mystical than the religious hymn brought by the European Christianity.

 Guatemalan Carnival Cascarones for 25 Centavos

 Cascarones are empty eggshells that are filled with pica-pica paper confetti and then covered up with another piece of papel china (tissue paper) and finally painted in colorful ways; like everything else in Guatemala.
-The final painted eggshells are reserved for the Carnaval as it is known carnival in Spanish which is the ‘Sad Tuesday’ before Ash Wednesday; why ‘Sad Tuesday’?, well carnival means “farewell to meat”, you can only be sad if you are going to keep a vegetarian lent. ;-)
+The final painted eggshells are reserved for the Carnaval as it is known carnival in Spanish which is the ‘Sad Tuesday’ before Ash Wednesday; why ‘Sad Tuesday’?, well carnival means “farewell to meat”, you can only be sad if you are going to keep a vegetarian lent. 😉